Llano County, Texas: Library book bans

 Llano county libraries were purged of books containing sex education and discussion of racism in 2021 and 2022 by county commissioners.
 Titles removed include In the Night Kitchen, Caste: The Origins of Our Discontents, and Between the World and Me.
 Librarian Suzette Baker in Kingsland was fired for her refusal to remove books from the shelves.
 The library board voted unanimously to close its meetings to the public in 2022.
 After a lawsuit was filed, a federal judge ruled in March 2023 that at least 12 of the books must be placed back onto shelves.
 In response, county commissioners considered closing the library in a special meeting.
 They have appealed the decision by the federal judge.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 966 sqmi, of which 934 sqmi are land and 32 sqmi (3.3%) are covered by water.

-Enchanted Rock, a designated state natural area and popular tourist destination, is located in southern Llano county.
+Enchanted Rock State Natural Area, a designated state natural area and popular tourist destination, is located in southern Llano county.

 Two significant rivers, the Llano and the Colorado, flow through Llano County.
 These rivers contribute to Lake Buchanan, Inks Lake, and Lake Lyndon B. Johnson, which are all located partially within the county.